ArPiRobot/arpirobot.github.io/docs/ref/manuals/deploy_tool.md

 The network settings tab is divided into two sections.
 First is the "Robot Hostname" section.
 In this section you can view and/or change the robot's hostname.
 This is just the name of the robot's computer on the network.
 There is generally no reason to change this as the computer will have a known IP address (`192.168.10.1`) on its own WiFi network, however you can edit the hostname then click the "Change & Reboot" button.
 This will change the hostname then reboot the computer so the change takes effect.
 This will cause the Deploy Tool to disconnect.
 After rebooting, you will also likely need to reconnect your computer to the robot's WiFi network before you can reconnect with the Deploy Tool.
 It may take the computer a couple of minutes to reboot.

+Next is the WiFi adapter section.
+This allows you to set a wireless country code / regulatory domain.

-The more frequently used section is the "Robot Access Point" section.
+The most frequently used section is the "Robot Access Point" section.
 In this section you can adjust settings for the WiFi network generated by the robot's computer.
 The SSID is the network's name.
 The password is a WPA-2 passphrase (between 8 and 64 characters) for the WiFi network (this is the network's password).
-The country code is a two letter indication of which country the robot is in use in.
-This is important as some WiFi channels are not allowed in some countries.
-By default this is set to "US".
-You can find a list of country codes [here](https://www.arubanetworks.com/techdocs/InstantWenger_Mobile/Advanced/Content/Instant%20User%20Guide%20-%20volumes/Country_Codes_List.htm).
-The final setting in this section is the WiFi channel.
-This is one of the 2.4GHz channels (numbered 1 to 14).
-In the United States only 1 to 11 are allowed.
-In most of the rest of the world 1 to 13 are allowed. *If you set a channel that is not allowed based on the country code set you will loose access to the robot's WiFi network.* The robot will not generate a WiFi network on a channel that is disallowed based on the country code.
-If you do this you will probably need to re-flash the SD card to recover the robot.
+You can also configure the channel and WiFi band.
+Choosing different channels may result in less wireless interference.
+Regarding WiFi bands, 2.4GHz will be longer range and slower (it is also often congested in apartment buildings or neighborhoods).
+5.0GHz will likely be faster, but shorter range and some old devices (and USB wifi adapters) may not support it.

 ## Camera Stream Tab

 ![](../../img/dt_camstream.png){: style="height:400px"}

-The camera stream tab is used to configure and play video streams from cameras connected to the robot's computer.
+The camera stream tab is used to play video streams from cameras connected to the robot's computer.

-The first section, "Stream", is used to configure different camera feeds.
-Configured camera streams will be shown in the dropdown.
-The three buttons below can be used to create new feed configurations, delete existing ones, or edit existing ones.
-The new / edit dialog has many options to configure each individual stream.

-The second section, "Playback", is used to play a selected stream.
-The stream must first be selected in the dropdown in the "Stream" section.
-Then, a playback tool can be chosen in the dropdown labeled "Player".
-Currently three tools are supported (and must be installed separately).
-These are [mpv](https://mpv.io/), [ffplay](https://ffmpeg.org/), and [mplayer](http://www.mplayerhq.hu/design7/news.html).
-Mpv is generally recommended, however ffplay may be more compatible in some circumstances.
-Once a player is selected, a stream can be opened (played) using the "Play Stream" button.

-Finally, the "System Configuration" section is used to configure both the camera stream service and the rtsp server service.
-The camera stream service runs all configured streams when started.
-The rtsp server service starts an rtsp server (used by default to run camera streams).
-For each, there is a button to manually start or stop the service.
-Additionally, there is a checkbox to start the service on boot (it is recommended to start both on boot if using camera streams).
+You can choose from a list of supported video players.
+The player you choose must be installed and in the system path.

+Next, enter the stream's key (as configured in the robot program) and click launch to open the stream.

 ## About Menu

 The Deploy Tool's about menu can be accessed by clicking `File > About`.
 This will open an about dialog with information about the Deploy Tool's license as well as information about the licenses of third party software used by the Deploy Tool.
 In addition, in the title of the dialog (as in the title of the main Deploy Tool window) you will see the version number of the Deploy Tool.